Skip to Content

 After all, James Naismith, the inventor of basketball, coached there for 40 years!

-This documentary follows the story of when Swade found out a document with Naismith’s original rules of basketball written on it was up for auction and convinced someone to buy and donate it to Kansas.
+This documentary follows the story of when Swade found out a document with Naismith’s original rules of basketball written on it was up for auction and convinced someone to buy and donate it so that all fans could see it.

 ESPN Films’ 30 for 30 documentary This Magic Moment tells the rags-to-riches story of the Orlando Magic’s thrilling and historic run to the 1995 NBA Finals.